emberjs/ember.js/CONTRIBUTING.md

 1. Ember has an RFC process for feature requests.
 To begin the discussion either [gather feedback](https://github.com/emberjs/rfcs/blob/master/README.md#gathering-feedback-before-submitting) on the emberjs/rfcs repository.
 Or, draft an [Ember RFC](https://github.com/emberjs/rfcs#ember-rfcs)
-   - Use RFC pull request for well formed ideas.
+   - Use RFC pull requests for well-formed ideas.
    - Use RFC issues to propose a rough idea, basically a great place to test the waters.